 The tips above are somewhat of a starter pack for those of you who want to build glamorous UI mockups despite having no design experience.
 Acquiring deeper design knowledge can serve you well, or you can use a shortcut—like a well-built UI mock-up creator.

-For non-designers who intend to create a mock UI, the best solution is to choose the right UI mockup tool that’s specificly designed for them.
+For non-designers who intend to create a mock UI, the best solution is to choose the right UI mockup tool that’s specifically designed for them.
+And there are many free UI design tools available on the market for you to choose from!

 Introducing Visily, the best UI Mockup tool for non-designers